gcallah/hambone/chaps/chap2.md

 "You know you like heaven to me, the most beautiful woman I ever seen, and I just wanna lay my head on your ebony breasts..."

-Gertieasked, "Is there more like that?"
+Gertie asked, "Is there more like that?"

 "Yeah, he wrote her some rap lyrics or something:

 "My love burns like a flaming star
-Brighter even than the sun at noon
+Brighter than the sun at noon
 I ain't lying about what you are
 You're the notes that make my tune"